The Third Option

-As I said at the outset, we do not have to choose between appeasement and surrender.
+We do not have to choose between appeasement and surrender.
 The equation of “either a military invasion or appeasement” is an exercise in political deception.
 A third option is within reach.
 The Iranian people and their organized resistance have the capacity and ability to bring about change.

-The presence of an organized resistance with 120.000 martyrs and more than half-a-million prisoners is indicative of the depth and the intensity of society’s rejection of the regime.
+The presence of an organized resistance with 120.000 martyrs and more than half-a-million prisoners is indicative of the depth and intensity of society’s rejection of the regime.

 Why in all their international interactions, the mullahs demand the exertion of pressure on the resistance movement?
-Are all of these not indicative of the mullahs’ paranoia over the third option?
+Are all of these not indicative of the mullahs’ paranoia over the organized resistance and the third option?

-The PMOI extensive network across Iran organizes and gives direction to social protests, provides the movement with financial assistance and intelligence and reveals Tehran’s most clandestine nuclear, missile and terrorist projects.
+The resistance movement has deeps roots in society.
+The People’s Mojahedin Organization of Iran (PMOI) is the core of this resistance.
+The PMOI’s extensive network across Iran organizes and gives direction to social protests, provides the movement with financial assistance and intelligence and reveals Tehran’s most clandestine nuclear, missile and terrorist projects.

 The National Council of Resistance of Iran, the resistance’s parliament, is a coalition of democratic forces that seek a republic based on the separation of religion and State.
 Half its members are women.
 With the membership of religious and ethnic minorities as well as different political tendencies, the NCRI represents a majority of the Iranian nation and is the guarantee for Iran’s unity after the toppling of the mullahs and the peaceful transfer of power.

 We have called for free elections under the United Nations auspices repeatedly.
 The mullahs, however, would never accept that.
-For us, democracy is not merely a political program, but an ideal for which 120.000 members of the resistance, including six members of my family have sacrificed their lives.
+For us, democracy is not merely a political program, but an ideal for which 120.000 members of the resistance, including six members of my family, have sacrificed their lives.
 The NCRI has committed itself to organize free elections for a constituent assembly within six months of regime change and handover the affairs to the people’s elected representatives so that society’s deep wounds that were caused by eighty years of dictatorship are healed.

 By adhering to international covenants, interest in peace and coexistence, we want a peaceful Iran, free from all weapons of mass destruction.
 We want to rebuild Iran, which the mullahs have ruined, through the people’s participation, the return of our experts and friendship with the rest of the world.

-European Parliament – Strasbourg -15 December 2004
+Speech at the European Parliament – Strasbourg -December 15, 2004